-Your health care provider may recommend a back brace to help support the spine.
-A brace can help prevent injuries in people who lift heavy objects at work.
+Your provider may suggest a back brace to help support the spine.
+A brace may prevent injuries in people who lift heavy objects at work.
 But using these devices too much can weaken the muscles that support your spine and make the problem worse.

 Gardocki RJ, Park AL. Lower back pain and disorders of intervertebral discs.
 In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 12th ed.
 Philadelphia, PA: Elsevier Mosby; 2013:chap 42.